Heroes of the Titanic

 Following the film, Christopher signed copies of his compelling book about Jock’s life And The Band Played On – a major inspiration for our tour.
 Guests then gathered for the Heroes of the Titanic tour premiere and were guided around key Dumfries locations linked with Jock and Tom, learning about their fascinating lives and how their local communities, friends and family members were affected in the aftermath of the sinking.

-In May of this year, we proudly presented the Titanic tour at Dumfries and Galloway Arts Festival Fringe and were joined by local researcher, Erica Johnson at The Room at Troqueer Arms , where she gave a talk on the subject of another local hero, Titanic First Officer, William Murdoch.
+We have since proudly presented the Titanic tour at Dumfries and Galloway Arts Festival Fringe and were joined by local researcher, Erica Johnson at The Room at Troqueer Arms , where she gave a talk on the subject of another local hero, Titanic First Officer, William Murdoch.

 Midsteeple Opening Times: Tues-Friday 10 a.m. – 4 p.m Saturdays 10 a.m. – 1:30 p.m.